-Take the kids on a much-needed weekend getaway in Saskatchewan and explore the wonderful Waskesiu Lake.
-This is a Canadian staycation where you can go hiking in the northern boreal forest or plan an overnight camping trip.
-Waskesiu Lake is located in Prince Albert National Park, one of the most beautiful parks in Saskatchewan, filled with trails and shoreline ready to be explored any time of year.
+Take the kids on a much-needed weekend getaway in Saskatchewan and explore the wonderful Waskesiu Lake, go hiking in the northern boreal forest or plan an overnight camping trip.
+Waskesiu Lake is located in Prince Albert National Park, which is one of the most beautiful parks in Saskatchewan, filled with trails and shoreline ready to be explored any time of year.

 Spruce Woods, Manitoba

-Approximately a two-hour drive from Winnipeg, Spruce Woods Provincial Park is an underrated weekend getaway in Canada offering plenty to see and do.
+Approximately a two-hour drive from Winnipeg, Spruce Woods Provincial Park is an underrated weekend getaway in Canada, offering plenty to see and do.
 Go camping during the summer months at Kiche Manitou Campground and enjoy the beautiful Kiche Manitou Beach with the family.

 Kawartha Highlands Provincial Park, Ontario

 Kawartha is the second-largest provincial park after Algonquin, and offers a lot of outdoor excursions and camping opportunities without as many crowds.
 The park is open year-round, so you can explore the backcountry any time of year.
 Try canoeing, fishing, and boating in the summer or scenic cross-country skiing during the winter months.

 Camping tip: Natural repellent can also work nicely to deter pesky mosquitoes.
-Bring a little portable diffuser (including tea tree oil or lavender oil) on your camping trip, turn it on in your tent at night, and let it work it’s magic!
+Bring a little portable diffuser (including tea tree oil or lavender oil) on your camping trip, turn it on in your tent at night, and let it work its magic!
 Garlic is also said to be a natural mosquito repellent, so cook up lots of garlic with your camp dinners.